Home Players Repertoire Press Programmes Audio

 A brief outline of the Ensemble's history and activities

-Uroboros Ensemble was formed in 1982, bringing together some of Britain's most accomplished and best-known instrumentalists.
+Uroboros Ensemble was formed in 1981, bringing together some of Britain's most accomplished and best-known instrumentalists.
 The group was founded by the composer Gwyn Pritchard who remains their current Artistic Director and Conductor.
-After a dormant period from 1996 to 2003 the group was revived, retaining some of the original players who have been joined by new-comers, once again drawn from Britain’s most distinguished performers of contemporary chamber music.
-The ensemble’s concerts may include from three to eighteen players.
+Uroboros Ensemble ’s concerts may include from three to eighteen players.

 Uroboros Ensemble has performed extensively throughout Britain and abroad, and presented a number of major concert series in London.
-They have appeared in international festivals including the Warsaw Autumn Festival, The International New Music Week, The Reggello International Festival in Italy, The Weimar Spring Days for Contemporary Music and many others.
-They have made many recordings for radio and television, and can be heard on CD on the Etcetera label.
+They have appeared in international festivals including the Warsaw Autumn Festival, The International New Music Week, The Reggello International Festival in Italy, The Weimar Spring Days for Contemporary Music, Intersonanzen at Potsdam and many others.
+They have made several recordings for radio, television and CD.

-From 2003 to 2005 Uroboros Ensemble was co-promoter of the Reggello International Festival in Italy, which included performers from many different countries.
+From 2003 to 2005 Uroboros Ensemble was co-promoter of the Reggello International Festival in Italy, to which they invited the participation of other performers from many different countries.
 As the resident ensemble Uroboros Ensemble both performed in concerts and organised the Reggello International Composers’ Competition in association with the festival, giving performances of the winning works in both Italy and London.

-In 2013 Uroboros Ensemble, in partnership with Accademia San Felice, promoted the first London Ear festival of contemporary music, based in the Waterloo area of London.
-This annual festival has a strong international profile, inviting world-class ensembles and soloists from many countries to perform recent music both by established and by less well known or emerging composers, and representing musical styles that are less frequently heard in the UK.
-Within the festival framework associated events include the London Ear Composers' Competition, a Featured Young Performer project, masterclasses and educational workshops for children.
+From 2013 to 2019 Uroboros Ensemble, in partnership with Accademia San Felice, promoted the London Ear Festival of contemporary music, based in the Waterloo area of London.
+This annual festival had a strong international profile, inviting world-class ensembles and soloists from many countries to perform recent music both by established and by less well known or emerging composers, and representing musical styles that are less frequently heard in the UK.
+Within the festival framework associated events included the London Ear Composers' Competition, a Featured Young Performer project, masterclasses and educational workshops for children.
 For more information see www.londonearfestival.co.uk

 From it’s beginning Uroboros Ensemble's has been committed to an extensive educational programme in which people of all ages and all levels of experience are encouraged to explore music, especially contemporary music, and also to develop their own skills in both performance and composition.
 The Ensemble has organised many composers' workshops from which significant new talents have subsequently emerged.
 Concerts are frequently preceded by special open rehearsals with commentaries to allow listeners new insights into music and its performance.